-【Lecture Form(s)】Seminar 【Language】English
+[Lecture Form(s)] Seminar [Language] English

 [Instructor] GL center: J.Assoc.Prof.
-Takatori, Mizuno, Tanaka, Matumoto, Ashida,
+Mizuno, Tanaka, Matumoto, Ashida, Maeda Assoc.Prof.

-Assoc.Prof.
 Lintuluoto

-【Course Description】 In this course, students will apply the engineering know-how and the skills of management, group leadership, and international communication which they learned in the course of "Engineering Project Management I" to build and carry out a virtual inter-engineering project.
+(Course Description ) In this course, students will apply the engineering know-how and the skills of management, and group leadership which they learned in the course of Project Management in Engineering to build and carry out a virtual inter-engineering project.
 This course provides a forum where students ' team-plan based on ideas and theories, decision making, and leadership should produce realistic engineering project outcomes.
 The course consists of intensive group work, presentations, and a few intermediate discussions.
 A written report will be required.

-【Grading】Report, class activity, presentation
+[Grading] Report, class activity, presentation